-

 FAQ: The 10 Most Common Customer Questions About Kitchen Ceiling Lights

-3. 3000K or 4000K in the kitchen?
-Does 3000K really look “yellow”?
+3. Temperature 3000K or 4000K in the kitchen—does 3000K really look “yellow”?

-6. Integrated LED or replaceable bulbs: which is more practical, and what if the LED fails?
+6. Integrated LED or replaceable bulbs—which is more practical, and what if the LED fails?

-8. Do I need a higher IP rating in the kitchen (e.g., IP44)?
+8. Do I need a higher ingress protection rating in the kitchen (e.g., IP44)?

 Glossary: Quick Understanding of Specifications